Education that Matters

 Our 2 day program involves a 3D printer build for your school or library.
 In the 2 day program, we teach you how to design using open source Computer Aided Design (CAD) software.
 We start with conceptual design and how to turn the design into technical 3D design – so that you can prototype your designs with the 3D printer.

 Our 3 day program includes the 2 day program, and involves learning about Collaborative Literacy for open design – how to work as a large groups with other remote teams – so that you can join a much bigger design effort with OSE.
 You will learn what it takes to coordinate effort, and how modular design can be used to engage a large team of people in collaborative design.
 By combining open source software with a structured design method – we will teach you how a collaborative process can be used to make tangible products that can serve as a foundation for social enterprise.
+The 3 day program includes the option to participate in 24 additional training webinars on Machine Design and the Universal Axis.
+This provides you with the skills to turn your classroom or group into an effective design team.

 Unlike other programs where design is used for educational purposes only – we add the element of real design for solving pressing world issues.